Kyiv dismisses Putin's call for 36-hour ceasefire in Ukraine as 'hypocrisy' – KION546

 By Anna Chernova, Sebastian Shukla and Yulia Kesaieva, CNN

-Russian President Vladimir Putin ordered his defense minister to implement a temporary ceasefire in Ukraine for 36 hours this week to allow Orthodox Christians to attend Christmas services, according to a Kremlin statement Thursday.
-The proposal was swiftly dismissed as “hypocrisy” by Ukrainian officials.
+Russian President Vladimir Putin has ordered his defense minister to implement a temporary ceasefire in Ukraine for 36 hours this week to allow Orthodox Christians to attend Christmas services, according to a Kremlin statement Thursday.
+But the proposal was swiftly dismissed as “hypocrisy” by Ukrainian officials.

 Putin’s order came after the leader of the Russian Orthodox Church, Patriarch Kirill of Moscow, called for a ceasefire between January 6 and January 7, when many Orthodox Christians celebrate Christmas.